0nerror/ScreenRecorder-Electron-Example/README.md

 npm start

-This code was created from a Youtube Tutorial created by Fireship, video link: https://youtu.be/3yqDxhR2XxE
+This code was created with help from a Youtube Tutorial created by Fireship, video link: https://youtu.be/3yqDxhR2XxE